Laboratory of Extraterrestrial Ocean Systems (LEOS)

 (1) Co-evolution of life and the environment on the early Earth.

-(3) Physical, chemical, and biological processes in deep-sea, deep-space, deep-Earth, deep-time, and extreme environments
+(3) Potential physical,chemical,and biological processes in deep-sea,deep-space,deep-Earth,deep-time,and extreme environments

 Contact Information: